wickedchicken/stip-blog/content/post/german-for-programmers.md

 learn.
 The advantage of having declined articles is that subject/object order isn't fixed.

-For example, take the English sentence "The man throws the ball to the dog."
+For example, take the English sentence "The man gives the ball to the dog."
-There's no way to rearrange the sentence to have the same meaning without adding extra punctuation or words -- "the ball throws the dog to the man" has a completely different meaning.
-The best you can do is maybe "to the dog, the man throws the ball" but that extra comma changes the structure a bit.
+There's no way to rearrange the sentence to have the same meaning without adding extra punctuation or words -- "the ball gives the dog to the man" has a completely different meaning.
+The best you can do is maybe "to the dog, the man gives the ball" but that extra comma changes the structure a bit.
 In German, all three nouns are masculine and would nominally be _der Mann_, _der Ball_, and _der Hund_.
 However, each _der_ changes whether the word is a subject (_Nominativ_), direct object (_Akkusativ_), or indirect object (_Dativ_).
-This means that the above sentence in German could be "Der Mann schickt dem Hund den Ball" (I'm using _schicken_, "to send," here because it makes the grammar simpler).
+This means that the above sentence in German could be "Der Mann gibt dem Hund den Ball"
 Because each "the" is declined (_der_, _den_, and _dem_), German allows you to be more flexible with where you put your subjects and objects around the verb.